Since I became interested in English soccer, I have taken to using the term "football supporters" use for their arch-rivals: "The Scum."

 We move on from Padilla, and on to the fat face of the Sox since 2003, David Ortiz, Big Papi, the big fat lying cheating bastard.

-Former Sox closer Jonathan Papelbon -- who isn't exactly doing well with the Phillies -- has weighed in on the current controversy over the fact that Ortiz got a one-year, $15 million contract.
+Former Sox closer Jonathan Papelbon -- who isn't exactly doing well with the Phillies -- has weighed in on the current controversy over the fact that Ortiz got a 1-year, $15 million contract.
 Papelbum says the Sox ought to pay him "whatever makes him happy," and says that "in my opinion, he's bigger than Ted."

 In other words, Ortiz means more to the Sox franchise than their most honored player, Ted Williams.